 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: The Formal Garden car park is currently closed to all vehicles due to erosion on the access road.
+Notice: The Formal Garden car park is currently closed to all vehicles due to erosion on the access road, our Main car park is still open as usual.
 This route is still available to pedestrians, 1/3 mile from the car park/visitor centre.
 It has a tarmac surface and includes a steep bank.